News Corp board approves company split: source

 The most speculation revolves around how Murdoch handles the reassigning of his top executives, including his three adult children associated with the company.

-With a split between the struggling publishing business and its much larger, faster-growing entertainment business, the majority of the big names are anticipated to jockey for key roles on the entertainment side.
+With the company predicted to be split between its struggling publishing business and its much larger, faster-growing entertainment business, the majority of the big names are anticipated to jockey for key roles on the entertainment side.

 Chase Carey, News Corp's current No. 2, is widely seen as the likely CEO designate for the entertainment business.
 Liz Murdoch and James Murdoch are expected to report to him.
 That could raise questions about the current heads of the Fox TV business, Peter Rice and Kevin Reilly.